arangodb/docs/3.11/appendix-deprecated.md

   - The `async` option for Pregel jobs has been removed.

+  - The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment type is deprecated and already removed from documentation.
 Active Failover and OneShard databases in clusters are better